Show Out (Juicy J song)

-"Show Out" is a song by American hip hop recording artist Juicy J. It was released on January 25, 2013, as the second single from his third studio album Stay Trippy (2013).
+"Show Out" is a song by American rapper Juicy J. It was released on January 25, 2013, as the second single from his third studio album Stay Trippy (2013).
 The song, produced by Mike WiLL Made It and co-produced by J-Bo, features guest appearances from Big Sean and Young Jeezy.
 The song has peaked at number 75 on the US Billboard Hot 100.

 Background

 The song premiered on November 30, 2012.

 Music video

 The music video for "Show Out" was filmed on January 25, 2013, and was directed by Juicy J and Frank Paladino.
 On March 7, 2013, the music video for "Show Out" featuring Young Jeezy and Big Sean premiered on 106 & Park, with cameo appearances from Berner, Chevy Woods, Roscoe Dash, Mike WiLL Made It, and DJ Drama.

 Remix

 The official remix was released on April 24, 2013, featuring verses from rappers T.I. and the late Pimp C.